 How to get around: Walking, biking or taxi.

 How long to stay: Eigg is perfect for a day trip.

 If you’re looking to explore the smallest of the Small Isles, an archipelago within the Inner Hebrides, look no further than Muck.
 It’s like a tiny green jewel in a sea of blue and one of the most picturesque Scottish islands.

-Your first stop will be the tea room at the pier which is also an information center and craft shop.
+Your first stop will be the tea room at the pier which is also an information centre and craft shop.
 Be sure to look for the rugs and hand-knitted clothing made by the locals.

-Because Muck is only two miles long and one-mile-wide, you can easily walk to Gallanach Beach on the island’s north side.
+Because Muck is only two miles long and one mile wide, you can easily walk to Gallanach Beach on the island’s north side.
 If you want a strenuous hike, climb 137 meters to the top of Beinn Airein for a spectacular view of the Small Isles and Scottish mainland.
 You might even see a puffin or two if you’re lucky.

-How to get there: There’s passenger and car ferry from Mallaig.
+How to get there: There’s a passenger and car ferry from Mallaig.
 If you bring a car, you’ll need a permit to travel.

 How to get around: Walking.